-\\\ The exemption account for the construction waste charging scheme was expired on 2nd August 2007.
-The Contractor reported the exemption account for the construction waste charging scheme was renewed during this reporting month, however, no information was submitted to the ET for checking.
+^{} The exemption account for the construction waste charging scheme was expired on 2nd August 2007.
+The Contractor reported the exemption account for the construction waste charging scheme was renewed in last reporting month, however, no information was submitted to the ET for checking.
+Moreover, the Contractor reported the renewed exemption account was also expired in late-October 2007.
+The Contractor was urged to submit the previous renewal information and was reminded not to dispose construction waste off-site before the renewed exemption account was granted.